slbailey/Retrovue/docs/contracts/SourceAddContract.md

 - Configuration must be valid before database operations
 - `--discover` option only applies to sources with discoverable collections (as declared by the importer)

+### Dry-run Behavior

+- In `--dry-run` mode, no database writes MAY occur
+- On valid input, exit code MUST be 0 and output MUST match the normal `--json` shape
+- On invalid input, exit code MUST be 1 and MUST emit the same human-readable error used in non-dry-run mode

+### Test Database Behavior

+- In `--test-db` mode, ALL database writes MUST be isolated to a non-production test environment
+- `--test-db` MUST NOT leak any writes to production databases or persistent storage
+- When `--test-db` is combined with `--dry-run`, dry-run behavior takes precedence (no writes occur)
+- Behavior, output format, and exit codes MUST remain identical to production mode
+- External system calls (e.g., Plex API) in `--test-db` mode MAY use mock/stub implementations

 ---

 ## Output Format